Required Minimum Distributions (RMD)

 Understanding the point at which you have to start taking money from your retirement account

-When you save money in a retirement plan, eventually the IRS requires that you start taking annual withdrawals called required minimum distributions (RMD).
-You’re required to start taking these distributions by April 1 of the year after you turn 70½.
-If you’re still working for an eligible Reform Movement employer at that point, you can choose to defer the start of taking your RMD until you retire.
+When you reach age 721, the IRS requires that you withdraw a certain amount of money, called a required minimum distribution or RMD, from your retirement accounts each year.
+If you’re still working for an eligible Reform Movement employer at that time, you can choose to delay taking your RMDs until you retire.

-RPB automatically calculates the required minimum distribution amount for your RPB 403(b) account—excluding any Rabbi Trust account balance—and will notify you of your RMD amount at the beginning of the calendar year.
-If you have more than one 403(b) account, you can choose to take the total, combined RMD amount from any one or more of your 403(b) accounts.
+Fidelity will calculate the annual required minimum distribution for your RPB 403(b) account—excluding any Rabbi Trust account balance—and RPB will notify you of your RMD amount and payment options at the beginning of the calendar year.
 You will pay ordinary income taxes on most RMDs unless it’s a qualified Roth distribution, which is tax free.

-If you’re still working for an RPB-eligible employer, you can choose to defer your RMD by completing the RMD Deferral Form.
+If you’re still working for an RPB-eligible employer, you can defer your RMD by completing the RMD Deferral Form each year.

 - Your RMD is based on your age and your 403(b) account balance as of December 31 of the prior year.
 Your spouse’s age is also a factor if you’re more than 10 years apart.
-Learn more about how the required distribution amount is calculated at the IRS website and estimate it using your prior year-end account balance as shown in your InfoExpress portal.
+Learn more about how the required distribution amount is calculated at the IRS website and estimate it using your prior year-end account balance as shown in the Fidelity NetBenefits system.

-- You can request RPB to distribute your RMD from one or more specific investment fund allocations, otherwise the money is taken proportionally from ALL your funds before year-end.
+- You can request Fidelity to distribute your RMD from one or more funds that you’re invested in, otherwise the money is taken proportionally from ALL of your funds before year-end.

-- You can always withdraw more than the RMD.
+- You can always withdraw more than the RMD amount.
 However, RPB recommends you don’t take more than 15% of your account balance each year.

 Penalties and tax considerations